XRPLF/xrpl-dev-portal/websocket_api.md

 | fail_hard | Boolean | (Optional, defaults to false) If true, and the transaction fails locally, do not retry or relay the transaction to other servers |
 | offline | Boolean | (Optional, defaults to false) If true, when constructing the transaction, do not attempt to automatically fill in or validate values. <span class='draft-comment'>Note to self: check whether this applies to tx_blob mode</span> |

 The JSON format for `tx_json` varies depending on the type of transaction.
-In the case of sending non-XRP currency (IOUs), you can obtain an appropriate value for the `Paths` field by doing a `find_path` or `ripple_find_path` command first.
-If `offline` is not set to true, then the server tries to automatically fill the `Sequence` and `Fee` parameters appropriately.
+In the case of sending non-XRP currency (IOUs), you can obtain appropriate values for the `Paths` field by doing a `find_path` or `ripple_find_path` command first.
+The Paths field is not required for sending XRP. <span class='draft-comment'>How exactly does the server respect paths?
+If 5 paths are possible and you send 3 of them, does it only choose from those 3 supplied?</span> If `offline` is not set to true, then the server tries to automatically fill the `Sequence` and `Fee` parameters appropriately.

 To send a transaction as robustly as possible, you should construct and [`sign`](#sign) it in advance, store it somewhere that you can access even in case of a power outage, then `submit` it as a `tx_blob`.
 After submission, monitor the network with the [`tx`](#tx) command to see if the transaction was successfully applied; if a restart or other problem occurs, you can safely re-submit the `tx_blob` transaction: it won't be applied twice since it has the same sequence number as the old transaction.
 Additionally, you should provide a [LastLedgerSequence](https://ripple.com/wiki/Transaction_Format#Basic_Transaction_Format) field in your transaction to make sure that it expires quickly in the case that it does not succeed.